Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Final Verdict

-Emma Original Mattress: The safest middle-ground pick.
-It balanced cushioning, support, and motion control well enough to work for the widest mix of sleepers in our tests.
+Emma Original Mattress: The most versatile option for the money.
+It balanced cushioning, support, and motion control well enough to suit the broadest mix of sleepers in our tests.

-Emma Original Pro Mattress: The best overall pick.
-It gave us the steadiest support, the most dependable motion control, and the strongest all-night balance for hot sleepers without feeling harsh.
+Emma Original Pro Mattress: The best overall choice.
+It paired the most consistent support and motion isolation with dependable temperature control, making it the strongest all-around option for hot sleepers without feeling hard.

 Emma Mattress Comparison Chart